otihub/qgis2webPres/presentation.md

  )
 ```
 ---
-Now that I've made a map how do I update it?
+Now that I've made a map how do I update it with a new dataset?
 ---
 <p style="background-image: url(imgs/matrixCode.gif);"></p>